 The performance optimization of online services is almost superstitious.
-A group of programmers faced a large amount of incomprehensible code, and guessed whether the other side used all the cpu.
+A group of programmers faced a large amount of incomprehensible code, and guessed whether the other party was using all the cpu.
 Spend a lot of time recording logs, flipping through the massive logs day and night, trying to find the performance killer.

 However, with fibjs, all this will become simpler.
 Because fibjs has powerful cpu and memory profiler support, and it is very convenient to use.

---prof-interval set the interval.
-In the following example, the fibjs work log is recorded every 10ms.
+--prof-intervalset interval.
+The following example records fibjs work log every 10ms.

 1fibjs --prof --prof-interval=10 main.js

-fibjs-xxxx.log , at this time, you can use
+fibjs-xxxx.log, at this time, you can use the

 1fibjs --prof-process fibjs-xxxx.log prof.svg

-At the end of the operation, open prof.svg with a browser to view the flame diagram of this log: You can click to view the full-size picture.
-In the full-size picture, you can use the mouse to check more detailed information: prof.svg .
+After running, use the browser to open prof.svg, you can view the flame map of this log: you can click to view the full-size image, in the full-size image, you can use the mouse to view more detailed information: prof. svg .

 In the generated flame graph, each color block represents a recording point.
-The longer the color block, the more times it has been recorded; each row represents a layer of call stack, and the more layers, the more layers are called; The placement of the stack is inverted, the lower the color block, the more the original function.
+The longer the color block, the more times it has been recorded; each line represents a layer of call stack, and the more layers, the more layers are called; The stack is placed upside down, the lower the color block, the more the original function.